 Take this for what it's worth and be the judge for yourself.

-Review about: Value City Furniture Manager.
+Product or Service Mentioned: Value City Furniture Manager.